 Evaluation of Symbols

 Explanation of Symbols

 Symbol Explanation

 Course meets Social Studies graduation

 requirement.

-The Pinellas County Schools virtual symb
+EXCELLENCE IN The Pinellas County Schools virtual symbol indicates this course is available in a virtual

-ONLINE LEAPWING indicates this course is available in a virtual
+ONLINE LEAPWING

 learning environment.

 All PCS Pinellas Virtual School (PVS) courses

 are aligned with the Next Generation Sunshine

 State Standards (NGSSS) and in the Board

 approved MS and HS Course Code Directories.